niaazaai/excel_disk_full_stack/Readme.md

+Introduction

-I prepared the the function you requested the task was developed ( BACKEND LARAVEL + front end NEXT.JS 31 With typescript , Axsios a promised-based HTTP client and tailwindcss )
+Task was developed ( BACKEND LARAVEL + front end NEXT.JS 31 With typescript , Axsios a promised-based HTTP client and tailwindcss )

 1. git clone the repot
 2. open up the frontend folder and run the npm run dev command to start next.js 13